-As most children will not be attending school during this period of school closure, we will not be completing our usual attendance registers or following our usual procedures to follow up on non-attendance.
+6.1 As most children will not attend school during a period of school closure, we will not complete our usual attendance registers or follow our usual procedures to follow up on non-attendance.

-The exception to this is where any child we expect to attend school during the closure doesn't attend, or stops attending.
-In these cases we will:

-Follow up on their absence with their parents or carers, by telephone home or visit where this cannot happen

-Notify the central social work team, longtermsocialworkteams@newcastle.gov.uk

-LAC contact the lyndsey.pilling@newcastle.gov.uk

-We are using the Department for Education's daily online attendance form to keep an accurate record of who is attending school.

-We will make arrangements with parents and carers to make sure we have up-todate emergency contact details, and additional contact details where possible.
+- 6.2 The exception to this is when any child expected to attend school during the closure does not attend, or stops attending.
+In such a cases we will: - follow up on their absence with their parents or carers, by telephone home or visit when that cannot happen - Notify the central social work team and LAC contact: - longtermsocialworkteams@newcastle.gov.uk lyndsey.pilling@newcastle.gov.uk - 6.3 We shall use the Department for Education's daily online attendance form to keep an accurate record of who attends school. - 6.4 We will make arrangements with parents and carers to make sure we have up-to-date emergency contact details, and additional contact details if possible.